abhinavrautela/todoByAr/README.md

 **3. Implementation**

-This app cade is written with semantic HTML 5 using CSS 3 to add some style.
-I also used  explicit technologies (they were discribed below) to achieve a good UX design.
+This app code is written with HTML 5 using CSS 3 to add some style.
+I also used  explicit technologies (those were discribed below) to achieve a good UX design.

 **4. Verification**